What is Customer Engineering?

 What is success & failure?

-Infrastructure business are power-law.
+Infrastructure businesses are power-law.
 Stripe had Lyft, Shopify; Twilio had Uber, Airbnb.
 And yet a customer that is 20% of total revenue can produce the same amount of support load as a free customer.
 But also that same free user could test out a tool on weekend project and then bring it to work and end up as a massive account.

 PLG means self-serve doesn’t need to convert to be valuable.
 Marketing your product is expensive and the highest quality marketing is always word-of-mouth.